1ak31sha/lottie-campfire/codeImplementation.md

 ### In this example we'll go over what i did to implement a Toggle for Edit Products page within User-Management

-1. Obtain the json from you UI dev and copy it your your project.
+1. Obtain the json from your UI dev and copy it your your project.
 I created a folder for all our lotties.

 ![toggle](./images/toggleAnimation.gif)